jchanthy/bankfresh-fsd-app/README.md

 ## Introduction
 BankFresh is a dynamic net banking web application designed to provide users with a secure and smooth banking experience.
 It features key banking functionalities such as account access, transaction history, fund transfers, and digital statement downloads.

+## IMPORTANT NOTE: This project is hosted on this account as part of the sample capstone projects in the Full-Stack Development Program provided by upGrad KnowledgeHut.
+Support shall only be provided through official channels and tickets through your PRISM account if you're a registered learner.
+For everyone else, the project is provided as is for tinkering however no support would be provided.

 ## Setup Instructions

 ### Prerequisites